Dad dot info

 You may suspect your child may change their mind later on, or you’re struggling to accept their new identity.
 Either way, having the courage to talk about their feelings and communicate with you was a big step.
 Be sure to listen openly and be supportive.
 Never question if this is ‘just a phase’- it may make them feel that their feelings aren’t being taken seriously.

-You may find it hard to hear when your child discloses that they are gay.
+You may find it hard to hear when your child discloses their sexual orientation.
 This might be either because of personal feelings or because of religion.
 However, even if you don’t fully understand your child’s life they have chosen to come to you, and are hoping for acceptance and understanding.

 Try to recognise the courage that it took for them to open up, and listen to what they have to say.